Arc weighted acyclic orientations and variations of degeneracy of graphs: A non- -truncated-degree-choosable planar graph

 \section{A non-$7$-truncated-degree-choosable planar graph}

-Richtor asked whether every 3-connected non-complete planar graph is $6$-truncated-degree-choosable.
+Richter asked whether every 3-connected non-complete planar graph is $6$-truncated-degree-choosable.
 The condition of 3-connectedness is necessary, as for any integer $k$, $K_{2, k^2}$ is a 2-connected planar graphs which is not a Gallai-tree, and not $k$-truncated-degree-choosable.

 Note that if a graph $G$ is $k$-truncated-degree-choosable, then for any integer $k' >k$, $G$ is $k'$-truncated-degree-choosable.
 This section presents a 3-connected non-complete planar graph which is not $7$-truncated-degree-choosable.
-So the answer to Richtor's question is negative even if 6 is replaced by 7.
+So the answer to Richter's question is negative even if 6 is replaced by 7.

 \begin{theorem} There is a 3-connected non-complete planar graph which is not $7$-truncated-degree-choosable. \end{theorem}

 \begin{proof} Let $H$ be the graph in Figure \ref{H} and let $L$ be a list-assignment of $H$ defined as follows: \begin{itemize} \item $L(x)=\{a\}, \ L(y)=\{b\}$, \item $L(u_i)=L(v_i)=\{a,b,1,2,3,4,5\}$ for $i=1,2,3$, \item $L(w_1)=L(s_1)=L(t_1)=\{1,2,3\}, \ L(w_2)=L(s_2)=L(t_2)=\{a,1,2,3\}, \ L(w_3)=\{3,4,5\}, \ L(w_4)=\{b,3,4,5\}$, \item $L(s_3)=L(t_3)=\{1,2,4\}, L(s_4)=L(t_4)=\{b,1,2,4\}$, \item $L(s_5)=L(t_5)=\{1,2,5\}, \ L(s_6)=L(t_6)=\{a,1,2,5\}, \ L(s_7)=L(t_7)=\{3,4,5\}, \ L(s_8)=L(t_8)=\{b,3,4,5\}$. \end{itemize}